 Legislative Session 2022

-HB 1099 didn't pass last year but there are plans to reintroduce it.
-It will start in the House Rules Committee, go to the floor, and so the Senate should have a fair amount of time to consider it.
+HB 1099 almost passed last year, and is up again this year.
+It will start in the House Rules Committee and go onto the House floor, and so the Senate should have a fair amount of time to consider it.
 In 2021, this bill had a funding portion attached, for local jurisdiction to hire additional planners, but the funding portion was actually passed in 2021 as a budget proviso, so it is expected that the funding will be removed.
 That would remove the need for it to be approved by a Finance Committee, which would improve its chances of passing.

 Affordable Housing Next Steps

 Last year, the Legislature passed HB 1220, which was a huge step forward, but there was no funding for local jurisdictions to implement it.
 So there is a need for the Legislature to secure funding for local jurisdictions so they can afford to plan for affordable housing.

 More generally, the State should have some funding source set aside so that each individual planning task does not have to have a separate funding bill to go with it.

 HB 1782, Middle housing near transit.
 California and Oregon both passed statewide rezoning.
 Might Washington be next?
 A Governor's Request bill, sponsored by Sen Das and Rep Bateman, would legalize duplexes, triplexes, and fourplexes located within a half mile of major transit stops in large cities.
 Backed by Sightline Institute.

 Last year's Healthy Homes and Clean Buildings omnibus bill failed to pass due to stiff opposition from fossil fuel companies and labor unions.
 This year, the same basic policies have been split into four different bills: